 The Lanikai Pillbox Hike, also popularly known as the Kaiwa Ridge Trail, is one of the most picturesque and pleasant Oahu hiking trails.
 This intermediate hike rises just above beautiful Lanikai Beach Oahu, rewarding hikers with some of the best vistas of Oahu’s windward side.

-The Pillbox Trail is scheduled to close for maintenance and repairs for 2 months starting on March 28th, 2018.
+The Pillbox Trail is scheduled to close for maintenance on June 21st, and reamain closed for 2 months.

 $250k will be used to repair both military pillbox observation

 stations.
-Consider other Oahu Hiking trails during closure.
+During which time you might want to consider other Oahu Hiking trails during this closure.

 Lanikai Pillbox Hike is ranked intermediate because of the steady steep grade of the uphill climb right from the start of the trail head.